jackdewinter/pymarkdown/newdocs/src/plugins/rule_md014.md

 ```
 ````

-and make a reasonable guess that the output for both samples are from Linux systems and that the second line of the second sample should not start with a `$` character.
+and make a reasonable guess that the output for both samples is from Linux systems and that the second line of the second sample should not start with a `$` character.
 While the algorithm for detecting when to trigger this rule is clear, a similar algorithm to fix instances of this rule lacks the context to be clear.